UB-Mannheim/awesome-RDM/README.md

 * [RIDE – A review journal for digital editions and resources](https://ride.i-d-e.de)
 * [TEI Publisher](https://teipublisher.com) is a software for publishing digital editions
 * [ediarum](https://www.ediarum.org) is a software for creating and publishing digital editions
+* [KONDE - Kompetenzzentrum Digitale Edition](https://www.digitale-edition.at/context:konde) is a guideline to publish a digital edition
+* [Dig-Ed-Cat](https://dig-ed-cat.acdh.oeaw.ac.at/) is a Catalogue of Digital Editions